JeremyMMulcahey/IPythonNotebook/README.md

 Directory for Notebooks and associated files from my projects at Cal Poly.

-The TimeSeries notebooks consist of homework assignments from the quarter and the final portfolio.
-The portfolio can be viewed/navigated through the table of contents "TOC.ipynb" (http://bit.ly/1skpfJb).
+The TimeSeries notebooks consist of homework assignments from the quarter and the final portfolio (http://bit.ly/1skpfJb).

 The SeniorProject notebooks consist of my Senior Project (http://bit.ly/1wEdC7h) and Presentation (http://bit.ly/1oDTuOJ).